 Coalition Executive Director Brian Trice and Director of Policy & Communications Michael Graham will provide project leadership and oversight to ensure project success, while John Thornton of CleanFuture, Inc. will manage and coordinate partner progress and provide technical assistance.
 Community outreach and communications will be supported by Neighbors for Clean Air and Oregon Environmental Council.

-The funds will reduce diesel emissions in medium- and heavy-duty trucks using diesel particulate filters, as well reduce emissions in refrigerated trailers by replacing diesel-powered transport refrigeration units (TRUs) with hybrid-electric TRUs and all-electric battery/solar-powered TRUs.
+This EPA funding will reduce diesel emissions in medium- and heavy-duty trucks using diesel particulate filters, as well reduce emissions in refrigerated trailers by replacing diesel-powered transport refrigeration units (TRUs) with hybrid-electric TRUs and all-electric battery/solar-powered TRUs.

 Diesel emissions are a major health concern according to the Oregon Department of Environmental Quality (ODEQ), and while diesel-powered vehicles only make up 6% of the on-road vehicles in Oregon, their emissions constitute 60-70% of particulate emissions from all vehicles.
 The International Association for Research on Cancer, the World Health Organization, and the ODEQ both classify diesel exhaust as a known human carcinogen.